 Understand the threat landscape

 It is imperative that organisation genuinely understand their new enterprise network.
-Perimeters of the network vanished during 2020 as organisations shifted to the cloud — however, this doesn’t mean the network has vanished.
-The modern enterprise network is now data centre, IaaS, SaaS and PaaS.
+Perimeters of the network vanished during 2020 as organisations shifted to the cloud — however, this doesn't mean the network has vanished.
+The modern enterprise network is now data center, IaaS, SaaS and PaaS.

 The enterprise must have visibility into these networks and track attackers as they pivot through these environments.
 Viewing each network in isolation will only lead to blind spots and allow attackers dwell time as they hide in the shadows.
 Organisations must build detection and response capabilities that can shine a light into all these environments and track attacker behaviour as they attempt to move laterally through these environments.